-Historically, spreadsheets were maintained in accounting journals or ledgers.
-They date back to the 14th and 15th centuries and were famously first documented by a Franciscan monk named Brother Luca Pacioli (Fig. 4.2), who published, in 1494, the first known book about accounting practices.
+Historically, spreadsheets were maintained in large format books called accounting journals or ledgers.
+They date back to the 14th and 15th centuries and were famously first documented by a Franciscan monk named Brother Luca Pagioli (Fig. 4.2), who published, in 1494, the first known book about accounting practices.